eerickson5/eerickson5/README.md

 🥈 My second favorite part of development?
 Thinking about how my product can best serve its users.

-🥇 My favorite part?
+🥇 My most favorite part?
 Seeing it improve their lives!

-🥏 When I'm not at my computer, you can catch me chasing a plastic circle around a field with friends, exploring hiking trails, or inviting strangers to a game of doubles.
+🥏 When I'm not at my computer, you can catch me chasing playing frisbee with friends, exploring hiking trails, or inviting strangers to a game of doubles pickleball.

 ## 💼 Experience
 #### Software Engineer at The Sports Rehabilitation Center